DevSenko/DevSenko.github.io/socialounge/bot/docs/rules.md

-## Do Not Abuse The Bot
+## 1.Do Not Abuse The Bot
 The Bot Resources Are Limited.

-## Do Not Contribute If You Are A Clown in coding
+## 2.Do Not Contribute If You Are A Clown in coding